 As part of an NIH-wide program, principal investigators holding NIGMS research grants may request supplemental funds to improve the diversity of the research workforce by supporting and recruiting students and postdoctoral fellows from underrepresented racial and ethnic groups; individuals with disabilities; and individuals from socially, culturally, economically or educationally disadvantaged backgrounds that have inhibited their ability to pursue a career in health-related research.
-The following racial and ethnic groups have been shown to be underrepresented in biomedical research on a national basis by the National Science Foundation (see Women, Minorities, and Persons with Disabilities in Science and Engineering): African Americans, Hispanic Americans, Native Americans/Alaska Natives who maintain tribal affiliation or community attachment, Hawaiian Natives and natives of the U.S. Pacific Islands.
+The following racial and ethnic groups have been shown to be underrepresented in biomedical research on a national basis by the National Science Foundation (see the most recent report on Women, Minorities, and Persons with Disabilities in Science and Engineering ): African Americans, Hispanic Americans, Native Americans/Alaska Natives who maintain tribal affiliation or community attachment, Hawaiian Natives and natives of the U.S. Pacific Islands.
 In addition, it is recognized that underrepresentation can vary from setting to setting and individuals from racial or ethnic groups that can be convincingly demonstrated to be underrepresented by the grantee institution may be included in the request.
 Individuals with disabilities are defined as those with a physical or mental impairment that substantially limits one or more major life activities.
 NIGMS will consider supplemental support of one or more individuals on a grant at the high school, undergraduate, post-baccalaureate, graduate student or postdoctoral fellow levels.
 Although NIGMS does not support supplements for underrepresented ethnic or racial groups at the investigator level, established investigators (PDs/PIs) who become disabled during the current project period may request funds for reasonable accommodations to permit completion of the currently funded research project.

 NIH expects that efforts to diversify the workforce will lead to: